OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/07-access-controls.md

 3. Deny by default; if a request is not specifically allowed then it is denied
 4. Apply least privilege, providing the least access as is necessary
 5. Log all authorization events
+6. Create unit and integration test to document and verify an application's business rules, data types and access authorization criteria and/or processes so that access can be properly provisioned and controlled for restricting function-level, data-specific, and field-level access based on consumer permissions and resource attributes
+7. Access Control criteria and/or processes not testable through automated tests should be documented so that they can be manually tested

 #### 2. Access control